 The Caucasus is located between the Black and Caspian seas, and encompasses Georgia, Armenia, Azerbaijan, Turkey, Russia and Iran.
 Among its 6,500 known plant species this 'biological crossroads' hosts over 2,000 endemic species.
-During the 10 year partnership between Kew and partners in Georgia, Armenia and Azerbaijan we have safeguarded 2482 species.
-Currently three active projects are running across the region; Adapting Agriculture to Climate Change, Global Tree Seed Bank and Saving the Flora of the Caucasus.
+Since 2006, in partnership with project partners in Georgia, Armenia and Azerbaijan, we have safeguarded 2,482 species.

 The Caucasus has a huge tapestry of different habitats and is internationally recognised as one of the world's 34 biodiversity hotspots.